j2969719/doublecmd-plugins/dubuild.md

 List of plugins with a brief description can be found here [plugins.md](plugins.md).

-First of all, you need a compiler (`gcc` or `g++`) and the `make` program, an easy way is to install the `build-essential` package.
-Now install required packages, open plugin directory, launch terminal and use the following commands:

 To begin, you will need a compiler (`gcc` or `g++`) and the `make` program, an easy way is to install the `build-essential` package.
 Next, install required packages, open plugin directory, launch terminal and use the following commands:

 ```sh